-In this example, we also provide results for the experimental second optimization step.
-Figs.~\ref{fig:supervised_a} show the landscape of the accuracy for a specific subset of parameters in the vicinity of the optimum point as provided by the classical simulation.
-Due to the shallowness of the accuracy landscape in the parameter space, only three parameters effectively contribute to the final result, and thus the cost of searching optimal experimental configurations using a scanning technique is manageable.
-The plot shows that the optimal parameters for the experimental device deviates from that obtained by the estimate from the classical simulator.
-In addition to the landscape, the error in classification is also depicted in Fig.~\ref{fig:supervised_c}.
-The experimental errors are estimated separately, see Sec.~{\it Methods}.
+In this example, the experimental second optimization step is also performed.
+Figs.~\ref{fig:supervised}(a) show the landscape of the accuracy for a specific subset of parameters in the vicinity of the optimum point as provided by the classical simulation $\Theta^{\rm sim}$.
+In this case, only three parameters effectively contribute to the final result, and thus the cost of searching optimal experimental configurations using a scanning technique is manageable.

+The error in classification of the experimental implementation with respect to the exact simulation is also depicted in Fig.~\ref{fig:supervised}(b).
 Upon correction, the deviation between $\mathcal{A}^q$ and $\mathcal{A}^{*}$ nearly vanishes within the experimental uncertainty.
 After optimization, we obtain an improvement by more than $5\%$ that brings accuracy of QPU to be as good as the simulator.
-This is better understood, by looking at the optimized error in figure~\ref{fig:supervised_c} with respect to the simulation plotted as a function of the number of layers in the supervised learning process.
-In a realistic situation, the loss of information due to collision (small percentage to the systematic) can also be corrected by the observation of the emitted light level at the cost of longer operation time.
+This is better understood, by looking at the optimized error in Fig.~\ref{fig:supervised}(b) with respect to the simulation plotted as a function of the number of layers in the supervised learning process.
+In a realistic situation, the loss of information due to collision (small percentage to the systematic error) can also be corrected by the observation of the emitted light level at the cost of longer operation time.